Optimizing Customer Relationships: Fusing Customer Intelligence, Process Efficiency, and Financial Impact

-That is a lot of weight to place on customers’ shoulders—and a lot of risk to assume.
+And what a lot of weight to place on customers’ shoulders—and a lot of risk to assume.

-Forrester cited a statistic in 2013 that should have prompted a transformation: prospects are 75-90% through the decision cycle before contacting sales.
+Forrester cited a statistic in 2013 that should have prompted a transformation: Prospects are 75-90% through the decision cycle before contacting sales.
 For every company that does not create customer intelligence and instead relies on its customers to do their work, that transformation will not happen.